profanity-im/profanity/docker/images/README.md

 **Podman build vs. Buildah**

 Notes
-	podman has moved sub-functions of the "build" sub-command to builah.
+	podman has moved sub-functions of the "build" sub-command to buildah.
 This is to separate domains of function to their respective code bases: Podman starts .. images, therefore it should not build them also.
+That said, the classic command provided as an example:

 podman build -t profanity.debian -f ./Dockerfile.debian .